Fire Department History

 In 1947, the Grange turned the fire department over to the township and a special assessment district was established to fund fire suppression services.
 Township residents also voted to purchase a new Reo fire truck to replace the vehicle made by the Grange members.
 The Reo was in service until 1960, when a new Ford truck with a Howe high-pressure fire pump replaced it.
 The Reo remained with the department as a back-up engine.
 As the years went by, additional vehicles and equipment were added to meet the growing needs of the Peninsula.
 A Rescue/Brush truck, purchased in 1974, was a 4-wheel drive vehicle used to carry extrication and rescue equipment.
 The department built the first portable hydrant truck in 1977 and it was the first vehicle of its kind in the county for pumping water from the bays into tanker trucks.

 Today, the department has 10 vehicles and 2 boats for responding to a variety of emergency situations.
-Many fire trucks have passed through the doors of the department and today the department two Sutphen and Spartan pumpers are capable of handling any fire that may present itself.
-We also have two tanker trucks, including our newest tanker, a 2019 International 3000 gallon Firovac vacuum tanker and a 2006-2000 gallon CSI tanker.
-Our first ambulance, a 1947 Cadillac, has since been replaced with several models, the latest being a 2000 Ford and a 2016 Ford F-450 4x4.
+Many fire trucks have passed through the doors of the department and today the department has a Sutphen, Spartan and Rosenbauer pumpers that are capable of handling any fire that may present itself.
+The Rosenbauer truck was initially our wildland truck, it was equipped with more equipment in 2021 and is now Engine housed at station 3.
+The department has ordered a new Spartan engine that will be in service in late 2025.
+This vehicle will replace our Sutphen engine and the Sutphen engine will be a reserve engine.
+We also have two tanker trucks, including our newest tanker, a 2019 International 3000-gallon Firovac vacuum tanker and a 2006-2000-gallon CSI tanker.
+Our first ambulance, a 1947 Cadillac, has since been replaced with several models, the latest being a 2021 Ford F-550 and a 2016 Ford F-450 4x4.
 We also have a 2 rescue boats for water rescue calls, one being a 2015 Safe boat that has all the technology to safely rescue people with a boat emergency, two wildfire capable trucks and many other pieces of specialized equipment needed to save lives and property.

 Department membership has varied over the years as well, from a very few to nearly 40 volunteers.
 In 1989, the township hired its first full-time Fire Chief.
 In 1997, due to an increase in emergency calls, a second full-time Firefighter/EMT was hired.
-Your fire department today consists of 10 full time firefighters, 12 part time firefighters and 3 paid on-call firefighters.
+Your fire department today consists of a full-time Chief, 15 full time firefighters, 9 part time/ paid on-call firefighters.
 These dedicated men and women devote their time to assist the residents of Peninsula Township during times of emergencies.
 They have trained extensively, attending state-regulated classes and continuing education courses in fire suppression and emergency medical care.
-They continue to train each month to stay current and proficient in their skills.
+They continue to train each day to stay current and proficient in their skills.
 Our first EMT's were trained in 1975, when the first Emergency Medical Technician course was offered in Grand Traverse County.
-Today, we have 10 state-licensed Paramedics, 10 EMT’s and 3 Medical First Responders.